Gloved hands assembling a black double-wall wood stove pipe above a cast iron stove

 • Minimize Bends: Each bend reduces the efficiency of your stove.
 Aim for the shortest, straightest run possible.

 • Clearances: This is where double-wall pipe is a lifesaver.
 Check the manufacturer’s manual for the required clearances for both single-wall and double-wall pipe from any combustible materials (wood framing, drywall, insulation, etc.).
 Codes are strict on this!
-For example, single-wall pipe might need 18 inches, while double-wall pipe can often be as little as 3 inches.
+Single-wall pipe commonly needs 18 inches of clearance, while double-wall (insulated) pipe typically needs only 6 inches from walls and 8 inches from ceilings — always confirm the exact figure on your specific pipe’s UL listing, since it varies by manufacturer.

-• Support: The pipe needs to be supported every 5-7 feet for vertical runs and at every joint for horizontal runs.
+• Support: The pipe needs to be supported every 6 to 8 feet for vertical runs — check your specific pipe manufacturer’s spacing requirement — and at every joint for horizontal runs.

 • Roof Exit: Plan where the pipe will exit your roof.
 This needs to be a safe distance from any obstructions like trees or other parts of your house, and well above any roof peaks according to NFPA 211 standards (National Fire Protection Association).